Set up and perform a sine vibration test with ease

 A configurable large numeric readout displays the current test frequency and channel amplitudes.
 Use the manual control to manually control the sweep direction, sweep rate, and scale the amplitude with your mouse cursor.

-The controller can be configured to abort if the controlled acceleration goes above or below the desired level by an operator-configured number of dB.
+Vibration Research controllers can be configured to abort if the controlled acceleration goes above or below the user-defined dB level.
 Abort limits can also be enabled for individual monitoring channels.
-Drive limits can be configured to protect from overdriving your shaker in case of failed accelerometers.
+Drive limits can be configured to protect you from overdriving your shaker in case of failed accelerometers.

 Sine Fundamentals Webinar